KasparEtter/ef1p/pages/email/email.md

 Impersonating a trusted organization to obtain sensitive information or payments from gullible users is known as [phishing](https://en.wikipedia.org/wiki/Phishing).
-Phishing emails often direct the victims to a fraudulent website which looks exactly like the legitimate website.
+Phishing emails often direct their victims to a fraudulent website which looks exactly like the legitimate website.
 By providing a pretext, the attacker tries to get the victims to perform a specific action, such as entering their username and password or initiating a payment with their credit card.